NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HAZ.rst

 .. note::
    R2D will create one .csv file containing the ground motion intensity measures at each grid point in the ``grid.xml`` file.
 The files will be stored in a similar format as the ground motion files used in the **User-specified Ground Motion** application.
 As shown in :numref:`fig-R2DShakeMapOutput`, the number of grid point is usually large (sometimes over 10 thousand).
 Although creating such a number of .csv files is fast in Unix-like operating systems, it may be particular slow (around 5 minutes for 10,000 grid points) on a Windows machine.
 As a result, consider trimming or subsampling the ``grid.xml`` file downloaded from USGS's ShakeMap website, if fast computation is desired for testing or debugging purposes.

-..
-[SnaikiWu2017a]
-   Snaiki, R. and Wu, T. (2017a).
-Modeling tropical cyclone boundary layer: Height-resolving pressure and wind fields.
-Journal of Wind Engineering and Industrial Aerodynamics, 170, pp. 18-27.

-..
-[SnaikiWu2017b]
-   Snaiki, R. and Wu, T. (2017b).
-A linear height-resolving wind field model for tropical cyclone boundary layer.
-Journal of Wind Engineering and Industrial Aerodynamics, 171, pp. 248-260.

 Raster Defined Hazard